bcanozter/Steganography/README.md

 ## General info

 Text message encryption and decryption in image.
-Please refer to the design document for more detailed information about the algorithms implemented.
+Please refer to the documentation for more detailed information about the algorithms implemented.

 ## Technologies
 Project is created with: